 This article is about the benefits of utilizing telepharmacy software and workflow in multi-facility organizations.
 If you are interested in how telepharmacy can be utilized in individual hospitals, see part one: Telepharmacy Services.
+See part three for some real-world case studies of Telepharmacy 2.0 in action.

 When most people think of telepharmacy, they think of remote pharmacists supporting smaller independent hospitals.
 While this is one of the original and most common use cases for telepharmacy, multi-facility organizations are now applying telepharmacy concepts, technologies, and workflows to optimize their own onsite pharmacy staff and to transform their pharmacy operations.